How We Are Different

 Fixed or Floating Rate -- a Constant Question

 When the majority of investors perceive interest rates to be rising, floating rate bonds come into vogue.
 The opposite occurs when interest rates are perceived to be steady or falling.
 These perceptions can have dramatic effects on the prices for floating rate bonds, and buying them when out of vogue and waiting for market perception to change can be very rewarding.
 Not only do you collect the floating rate but also a large capital gain when you sell.
 We constantly monitor the floating rate bond market looking for value.
-Many firms do not trade floating rate bonds because of difficulties in coupon calculations.
+Sometimes it is difficult to calculate the proper coupon in floating rate securities and consequently some firms might not offer these types of securities.

 Support by RBC Correspondent Services.
 All our accounts are held at RBC Correspondent Services, a wholly owned subsidiary of Royal Bank of Canada, Inc. who has contracted with Lloyd's of London to protect client assets of up to $100,000,000 in securities and $1,000,000 of cash per account.
 All customers can view their accounts daily at View Accounts .